- Universities with a difference

 - A medical examination

 - An interview

-- Academic Potential.
-The Admissions Office assesses academic performance by verifying a candidate’s top six most recent marks which must include the required prerequisite courses for the applicable degree.
+Academic Potential.
+The Admissions Office assesses academic performance by verifying their top six most recent marks, which must include the required prerequisite courses for the applicable degree.
 Transcripts must include the prerequisites for the academic programme of choice.
 Academic Potential also includes an assessment on time management skills, fitness, and level of bilingualism.

 To qualify for admission to CMCs, applicants must:

 - Be a Canadian citizen or Permanent resident

 - Meet the minimum medical standards required for CAF enrolment

 - Be at least 16 years of age at the time of enrolment with one parental consent

 - Possess the academic prerequisites according to the chosen programme

 ADMISSION – FIRST YEAR OF UNIVERSITY